pawelngei/alxd.org/content/04en_offtopicarium.md

 **Olga Pokorska** shared her passion of infant development in *Before Words*, which (maybe contrary to the speaker's intent) made me wonder if little children are just like extremely lonely, confused and frightened neural networks we may create at some point in time.

-**Michal Gumiela** showed us a case study of *The Place of European CanSat Program in (Space) Education*, highlighting the ills of Polish mid- and high-schools not really prepared to cooperate - even if their own students are able to create teams winning European-level awards.
+**Michał Gumiela** showed us a case study of *The Place of European CanSat Program in (Space) Education*, highlighting the ills of Polish mid- and high-schools not really prepared to cooperate - even if their own students are able to create teams winning European-level awards.

 **Staszek Krawczyk** captured the essence of Offtopicarium by telling us that *"You Must Gather Your Party Before Venturing forth: Why Were Computer Games from 1990 so Important in Poland?* [(PDF)](slides/5th_offtopicarium/staszek_krawczyk.pdf) Led in a brilliantly nerdy way it mixed the nostalgia for Baldurs Gate games, statistical data of games popularity and insight into gamer's gender profiles.